About

 • developing UX and/or content strategy

-• incorporating trauma-informed and inclusive practices into projects
+• incorporating trauma-informed care practices into projects

 Learn about my work on 988, the U.S. national suicide hotline, on this episode of Radiolab.

-TRAUMA-INFORMED CARE in DESIGN
+TRAUMA-INFORMED DESIGN

 ACADEMIC PUBLICATIONS